adrijardi/create-your-pizza/README.md

 - gradlew run

 Peculiarities:
-- The application is created using Spring Boot and JavaConfig
+- The application is created using Spring Boot and JavaConfig, it incorporates an embbeded Tomcat, however a war version could also be obtained
 - The test context is defined in xml and maintained separated from the execution context